 Harvard does not state a minimum requirement for years of work experience.
 However, it is important for candidates to be aware that they are being considered against other candidates with an average of 5 years of experience.

 What is the average number of years of work experience for admission to Harvard’s MBA program? (or, What is the average age of a Harvard student?)

-The average number of years of work experience among students in Harvard’s MBA program is 4.5.
-The average age of a Harvard MBA student is 27.
+The average number of years of work experience among students in Harvard’s MBA program is 5.

-What is the average starting salary for graduates of the Harvard MBA program?
+What is the median starting salary for graduates of the Harvard MBA program?

 How long is Harvard’s full-time MBA program?